-The fact that asset prices, when denominated in terms of the GOP, become supermartingales was realized quite early, appearing in a proof in Breiman (1960)[Theorem 1].
-It was not until 1990 in Long (1990) that this property was given a more thorough treatment.
-Although Long suggested this as a method for measuring abnormal returns in event studies and this approach has been followed recently in working papers by Gerard, Santis, and Ortu (2000) and Hentschel and Long (2004), the consequences of the numéraire property stretches much further.
+The fact that asset prices, when denominated in terms of the GOP, become supermartingales was realized quite early, appearing in a proof in [Breiman (1960)][Theorem 1].
+It was not until 1990 in [Long (1990)] that this property was given a more thorough treatment.
+Although Long suggested this as a method for measuring abnormal returns in event studies and this approach has been followed recently in working papers by [Gerard et al. (2000)] and [Hentschel and Long (2004)], the consequences of the numéraire property stretches much further.
 It suggested a change of numéraire technique for asset pricing under which a change of probability measure would be unnecessary.
-The first time this is treated explicitly appears to be in Bajeux-Besnaino and Portait (1997a) in the late nineties.
+The first time this is treated explicitly appears to be in [Bajeux-Besnaino and Portait (1997a)] in the late nineties.
 At first, the use of the GOP for derivative pricing purposes was essentially just the choice of a particular pricing operator in an incomplete market.
-Over the past five years, this idea became developed further in the benchmark framework of Platen (2002) and later papers, who emphasize the applicability of this idea in the absence of a risk-neutral probability measure.
-The use of the GOP as a tool for derivative pricing is reviewed in Section 4..
-This has motivated a substantial part of this thesis, because it essentially challenges the approach of using some risk neutral measure for pricing derivatives.
-During this thesis I am going to conduct a (hopefully) thorough analysis of what arbitrage concepts are relevant in a mathematically consistent theory of derivative pricing and what role martingale measures play in this context.
-Section 4. gives a motivation and foreshadows some of the results I will derive later on.
-A complete survey of the benchmark approach is beyond the scope of this paper, but may be found in Platen (2006).
+Over the past five years, this idea became developed further in the benchmark framework of [Platen (2002)] and later papers, who emphasize the applicability of this idea in the absence of a risk-neutral probability measure.
+The use of the GOP as a tool for derivative pricing is reviewed in Section 1.4.
+This has motivated a substantial part of this paper, because it essentially challenges the approach of using some risk neutral measure for pricing derivatives.
+During this chapter I am going to conduct a (hopefully) thorough analysis of what arbitrage concepts are relevant in a mathematically consistent theory of derivative pricing and what role martingale measures play in this context.
+Section 1.4 gives a motivation and foreshadows some of the results I will derive later on.
+A complete survey of the benchmark approach is beyond the scope of this chapter, but may be found in [Platen (2006a)].

 The suggestion that such GOP denominated prices could be martingales is important to the empirical work, since this provide a testable assumption which can be verified from market data.
-The Kuhn-Tucker conditions for optimum provides only the supermartingale property which may be a problem, see Section 2. and Section 5.
+The Kuhn-Tucker conditions for optimum provides only the supermartingale property which may be a problem, see Section 1.2 and Section 1.5.
 Few empirical papers exist, and most appeared during the seventies.
 Some papers tried to obtain evidence for or against the assumption that the market was dominated by growth optimizers and to see how the growth optimum model compared to the mean-variance approach.
 Others try to document the performance of the GOP as an investment strategy, in comparison with other strategies.
-Section 5. deals with the existing empirical evidence related to the GOP.
+Section 1.5 deals with the existing empirical evidence related to the GOP.